sont5413/Predictors-of-Antler-Size-in-White-tailed-Deer/README.md

 ### B. 5.5-year-olds:
-#### Birth weight of the male was also the most important feature in predicting antler size of 5.5-year-old males.
+#### Interestingly, the most important feature was SID, which is the father of the male.
+Thus, the effects from the father, likely genetic, was the most important feature in predicting antler size of mature males.

 ![5 5](https://user-images.githubusercontent.com/95881308/173692203-97f90e8e-621f-4312-878f-1b0113dad50d.jpg)

 ### C. Commonalities and differences
 #### Birth weight of the male was the most influential feature among 4.5-year-olds and the second most influential of 5.5 year olds.
-Also for both age groups, all Energy was less predictive than effects from birth weight, body mass, and effects frmo the mother and father (DID and SID).
-Interestingly, effects from the father are more apparent when individuals are 5.5 years old.
+It is important to note that for both age groups, it wasn't very influential whether or not males were eating a high energy diet versus a low energy diet (as indicated by the feature 'Energy').
+In fact, 'Energy' was less predictive than effects from birth weight, body mass, and effects from the mother and father.